Space Oddity: Album version

-Dudgeon outlined a plan for the Stylophone and Mellotron parts by scribbling notes on paper; he later told biographer Paul Trynka; "When we hit that studio we knew exactly what we wanted – no other sound would do."
-At one point in the session, Wayne thought he had finished his guitar take early so began retuning one of the strings.
-Dudgeon like the warped effect of the retuning and asked Wayne to repeat it on the next take.
-According to Trynka, towards the end of the session, the musicians knew they were a part of something special.
+Dudgeon outlined a plan for the Stylophone and Mellotron parts by scribbling notes on paper, later telling the biographer Paul Trynka: "When we hit that studio we knew exactly what we wanted – no other sound would do."
+At one point, Wayne thought he had finished his guitar take early so he began retuning one of the strings.
+Dudgeon liked the warped effect of the retuning and asked Wayne to repeat it on the next take.
 Wakeman recorded his part in two takes after hearing the demo once; he later said; "it was one of half a dozen occasions where it made the hair stand up on your neck and you know you're involved in something special.
 'Space Oddity' was the first time it ever happened to me".
 Cox also felt a sense of excitement after the session finished.

 The session cost £500.
-Dudgeon was paid £100 for his work on the two songs; in June 2002, he instigated a lawsuit against Bowie claiming he did not receive the agreed two percent of royalties for "Space Oddity".
+Dudgeon was paid £100 for his work on the two songs; in June 2002, he instigated a lawsuit against Bowie claiming he did not receive the agreed two per cent of royalties for "Space Oddity".
 Dudgeon intended to sue for a settlement of £1 million; the suit, however, was halted after Dudgeon's death in a car accident the following month.
-Dudgeon had told biographer David Buckley he felt "Space Oddity" was among the finest work of Bowie's career.
+Dudgeon had told Buckley he felt "Space Oddity" was among the finest work of Bowie's career.

 Mixing

 "Space Oddity" was mixed in both mono and stereo formats, a rarity for radio singles at the time.
-Wakeman later said it was Bowie's idea to mix it in both formats, according to him: "To the best of my knowledge nobody released stereo singles at that time, and they pointed that out to David ... and I can remember David saying, 'That's why this one will be stereo!'
+Wakeman later said it was Bowie's idea to mix it in both formats: "To the best of my knowledge nobody released stereo singles at that time, and they pointed that out to David ... and I can remember David saying, 'That's why this one will be stereo!'
 And he just stood his ground ... he wasn't being awkward, but he had a vision of how things should be."
-Biographer Kevin Cann stated stereo copies were given to the media and radio stations while mono copies were given to retailers.
-According to Nicholas Pegg, the stereo single was sold only in specific territories, including Italy and the Netherlands; the mono single appeared in both Britain and America.
+The biographer Kevin Cann said stereo copies were given to the media and radio stations while mono copies were given to retailers.
+According to Pegg, the stereo single was sold only in specific territories, including Italy and the Netherlands; the mono single appeared in both Britain and America.